mehulagg/gitlab_test/doc/administration/high_availability/database.md

   -  In the package, this is by default `gitlab-psql`
 - The service will have a superuser database user account generated for it
   - This defaults to `gitlab_repmgr`

+##### Patroni information

+When using default setup, you will only have to prepare the network subnets that will be allowed to authenticate with the service.

+Few notes on the service itself:

+- The service runs under the same system account as the database

+  - In the package, this is by default `gitlab-psql`

+- The service will have a superuser database user account generated for it

+  - This defaults to `gitlab_superuser`

+- Patroni service will take over starting and stopping PostgreSQL service, thus the runit service that was controlling PostgreSQL service will be disabled

+- Patroni service overrides some PostgreSQL attributes and controls the PostgreSQL configuration file `postgresql.conf`.
+Read about patroni configurations in [patroni document](https://patroni.readthedocs.io/en/latest/dynamic_configuration.html)

+  - Patroni overrides some PostgreSQL attributes that must hold the same value on the master and replicas.
+Those values are set in patroni configuration file `patroni.yml`.
+Below is the list of those attributes

+    - max_connections: 100
+    - max_locks_per_transaction: 64
+    - max_worker_processes: 8
+    - max_prepared_transactions: 0
+    - wal_level: hot_standby
+    - wal_log_hints: on
+    - track_commit_timestamp: off
+    - max_wal_senders: 5
+    - max_replication_slots: 5
+    - wal_keep_segments: 8
+    - listen_addresses - is set either from `postgresql.listen` or from `PATRONI_POSTGRESQL_LISTEN`environment variable
+    - port - is set either from `postgresql.listen` or from `PATRONI_POSTGRESQL_LISTEN` environment variable
+    - cluster_name - is set either from `scope` or from `PATRONI_SCOPE` environment variable
+    - hot_standby: on

+  - Patroni controls potgresql.conf file.
+When applying the local or dynamic configuration options, the following actions are taken:

+    - The node first checks if there is a postgresql.base.conf or if the `custom_conf` parameter is set.
+    - If the custom_conf parameter is set, it will take the file specified on it as a base configuration, ignoring postgresql.base.conf and postgresql.conf.
+    - If the custom_conf parameter is not set and postgresql.base.conf exists, it contains the renamed “original” configuration and it will be used as a base configuration.
+    - If there is no custom_conf nor postgresql.base.conf, the original postgresql.conf is taken and renamed to postgresql.base.conf.
+    - The dynamic options (with the exceptions above) are dumped into the postgresql.conf and an include is set in postgresql.conf to the used base configuration (either postgresql.base.conf or what is on `custom_conf`).
+Therefore, we would be able to apply new options without re-reading the configuration file to check if the include is present not.
+    - Some parameters that are essential for Patroni to manage the cluster are overridden using the command line.
+    - If some of the options that require restart are changed (we should look at the context in pg_settings and at the actual values of those options), a pending_restart flag of a given node is set.
+This flag is reset on any restart.

 #### Installing Omnibus GitLab